rockoder/introduction_to_docker/my_slides/slides.md

 -----

-## Can something kooler on vertical slide
+## And something kooler on vertical slide

 ---